-- 2. The motion detection function is applicable to both the optical channel and the thermal channel, you need to select the Channel No. in the dropdown list to configure. - 3.
-Check Enable Video Tampering checkbox to enable the tampering detection. - 4.
+- 2. Check Enable Video Tampering checkbox to enable the tampering detection. - 3.
 Set the tampering area.
-Refer to Step 1 in Section 6.6.1 Configuring Motion Detection. - 5.
+Refer to Step 1 in Section 6.6.1 Configuring Motion Detection. - 4.
 Click to edit the arming schedule for tampering.
 The arming schedule configuration is the same as the setting of the arming schedule for motion detection.
-Refer to Step 2 in Section 6.6.1 Configuring Motion Detection. - 6.
+Refer to Step 2 in Section 6.6.1 Configuring Motion Detection. - 5.
 Check the checkbox to select the linkage method taken for the tampering.
 Notify surveillance center, send email, trigger channel and trigger alarm output are selectable.
-Please refer to Step 3 in Section 6.6.1 Configuring Motion Detection.
+Please refer to Step 3 in Section 6.6.1 Configuring Motion Detection. - 6.
+Click Save to save the settings.

-6.6.3 Configuring Alarm Input
+6.6.4 Configuring External Alarm Input

-- Enter the Alarm Input Settings interface: Configuration > Advanced Configuration > Events > Alarm Input: - 2.
+- Enter the Alarm Input Settings interface: Configuration > Advanced Configuration > Events > Alarm Input - 2.
 Choose the alarm input No. and the Alarm Type.
-The alarm type can be NO (Normally Open) and NC (Normally Closed). - 3.
-Edit the name in Alarm Name to set a name for the alarm input (optional).
+The alarm type can be NO (Normally Open) and NC (Normally Closed).

+3. Edit the name in Alarm Name to set a name for the alarm input (optional).